Kyriosity/use-dev/README+/techniques/README+/polymorphism+/README+/prop_shift.md

 <table><tr><td><picture><img alt="&nbsp;Shape shifter pic" title="The catman as shape shifter species"
  src="https://github.com/Kyriosity/read-write/blob/main/README%2B/_rsc/_img/snap/movies/1946.TheCatmanOfParis-poster_frag.jpg" /></picture></td><td>

-The best evolutionary paradigm of OOP is directly mapping real-life things, structures, and abstractions onto code objects.
+The best evolutionary paradigm of OOP is directly mapping real-life things or ideas, structures, and their abstractions onto code objects.

 Implementing OOP paradigms, each language will offer less or more specific means and techniques to fine-tune or expand them.
-Here we will discuss miscellaneous `**C#**` techniques to bundle with "properties shifting" staple.
+Next we will bundle disparate **`C#`** techniques for "properties shifting".

 </td></tr></table>